 - Judgment lien – Once the court issues a judgment stating the amount of alimony payment your spouse must pay you, and your spouse does not pay, you are entitled to undertake a writ of execution.

 - Writ of execution – In this form of alimony enforcement, certain property of the paying spouse is seized and then sold by the Sheriff’s Office; the money gained is given to the receiving spouse as payment.
 “Property” can be real property, such as land and buildings, or personal property such as automobiles, boats, jewelry or livestock.
 However, some property is exempt from seizure, including the paying spouse’s home.
-A writ of execution is a technical and complicated legal process, and the Kramer Law Firm can assist with each detail.
+A writ of execution is a technical and complicated legal process, and the New Future Divorce & Family Law Firm can assist with each detail.

 - Writ of garnishment – We can pursue wage garnishment, in which the owed alimony payments are taken from the paying spouse’s paycheck, or earnings.
 This is a common form of alimony enforcement in Florida divorce cases, and is useful if the paying spouse does not possess significant assets.
 The court may also order the wage garnishment to be “continuing,” to enforce the periodic payment of alimony.